abdullahibneat/Data-Visualisation/README.md

 The `data.py` file contains the data from the `/data/*.csv` files within a `summary_data` dataframe.
 Run each python file to see individual visualizations.

+## Scenario

+ChrisCo is a fictional, but nonetheless very successful, company managing a range of venues across the UK.
+ChrisCo collects a huge amount of data about individual customers visiting its venues using its loyalty card scheme but this customer data has been aggregated/averaged to give information about the company’s 40 venues, each identified by a unique 3 letter code (e.g. ABC, XYZ, etc).

+You should compile the data into two dataframes: one containing daily visitor data (one row for each date); the other containing summary data (one row for each venue), compiled from all of the .csv files, including the daily visitors.
+Your task is to explore this data visually and present conclusions about any characteristics you discover (e.g. correlations), together with a suggestion about how the data might be segmented.

 ## Visualization 1 – all data as bar chart
 <p align="center">
     <img alt="Figure 1: Overview of dataset" src="https://i.imgur.com/nj2yQ8O.png">